Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/patient-bluetooth-connect-app/README.md

    ```
    npx react-native start --reset-cache
    ```
-   in order to update those .env values successfully.
+   This will allow you to update the .env values successfully.
 - If you get a `No Callback found` redsceen error while connecting to a Bluetooth device during development, you can safely dismiss it by pressing `Dismiss` at the bottom of the screen.
 This is a non-critical error that will not impact the functionality of the application.